robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ---
 title: Extraction of runtime layer
 author: Robert Pasiński <robert.pasinski@callstack.com>
-date: 07-09-2024
+date: 2024-09-07
 ---

+> **NOTE**: This is an early draft of the RFC.
+As it affects most of the RN, it is intended to
+> be a bit more generic and to collect feedback and collectively build a good adoption strategy and detailed approach.

 # RFC0000: Extraction of Runtime layer

 ## Summary

-Main goal of this RFC is to create a new layer in RN stack, that lives between Hermes (jsi) and React Native.
+Main goal of this RFC is to extract a new layer in React Native stack from already existing, shared code, that lives between `jsi` and React Native, reducing redundancy.

 Shortly, the goals are:

- - Extract the React Native non-ui logic into separate package
+ - Extract the React Native non-ui logic into separate package/layer
  - Keep compatibility with existing code as much as possible
  - Make long term maintenance, versioning and updating easier
  - Make React Native more inclusive towards OOT platforms

-The scope of this is pretty big, because of that old architecture is not considered.
+ - Allow faster iterations on headless APIs compatibility (e.g. Web)

 ## Motivation